InformaticsMatters/dls-fragalysis-stack-kubernetes/docs/source/development-ci.rst

 ``master`` branch of ``fragalysis-backend`` repository.
 The following steps occur, in approximate order: -

-1.  **Travis** detects the change and creates a server on which the build (and testing) takes place.
+1.  **Travis** detects the change and creates a VM on which the build (and testing) takes place.
 The result of the build is a **docker push** to `Docker Hub`_.
 The image pushed is ``xchem/fragalysis-backend:latest`` where the docker *user* is ``xchem``, the project is ``fragalysis-backend``